Halitosis, or bad breath, is another frequent oral health concern across the world, similar to tooth decay.

 - Post-Surgery Bleeding

 It is not uncommon for your gums to still be bleeding a little after surgery.
 The blood accumulating in your mouth, especially overnight, can give your breath an unpleasant smell.
-If bleeding persists after a tooth extraction, you should see your dentist check if there is a problem.
+If bleeding persists after a tooth extraction, you should see your dentist to check if there is a problem.